wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 The host MUST NOT send the ADDR-REG-NOTIFICATION message if it has not received any Router Advertisement message with either M or O flags set to 1.

-After receiving this ADDR-REG-NOTIFICATION message, the address registration server SHOULD register the binding between the provided Client Identifier and IPv6 address in its database.
-The address registration server SHOULD also log the address registration information (as is done normally for clients which have requested an address).
+After receiving this ADDR-REG-NOTIFICATION message, the address registration server SHOULD verify that the address being registered is appropriate to the link" [RFC8415].
+If the server believes that  address being registered is not "appropriate to the link" [RFC8415], it MUST drop the message, and SHOULD log this fact.
+If the address is appropriate, the server:

+*     SHOULD register the binding between the provided Client Identifier and IPv6 address in its database;
+*     SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so;
+*    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.

-If the DHCPv6 server does not support the address registration function, or if the server believes that  address being registered is not "appropriate to the link" [RFC8415], it MUST drop the message, and SHOULD log this fact.
+If the DHCPv6 server does not support the address registration function, it MUST drop the message, and SHOULD log this fact.

+DHCPv6 relay agents that relay address registration messages directly from clients SHOULD include the client's link-layer address in the relayed message the using the Client Link-Layer Address option ({{!RFC6939}})

 ## Registration Expiry and Refresh